OctopusDeploy/docs/docs/shared-content/octopus-cloud/octopus-account.include.md

-You can register for an account with your existing Google or Microsoft account or create a unique log in for Octopus:
+You can register for an account with your existing Google or Microsoft account or create a unique login for Octopus:

 1. Enter your name.
 1. Provide your email address and create a password.